-- A call from your child's teacher - The bottom section of our website pages will display an announcement - Updates on WRAL TV5 and other local listings - Email or MemberHub announcement - Mobile phone text notification from the school (Please register for this service via our website)
+- Our website will display an announcement indicating the closing time - Updates on WRAL TV5 and other local listings - Email or MemberHub announcement - Mobile phone text notification from the school (Please register for this service via our website.)

 If the school remains open during inclement weather, parents may, at their discretion, pick up their child.